The outside, front view of the White House and some of it's landscaping features

 » Presidential Studies Program

-The mission of Presidential Studies at Chapman University is to promote a better understanding of both the American presidency as a political institution as well as those who have (and will) hold the office as part of a broader dialogue related to civic engagement.
-Through campus events, conferences, and research opportunities for both faculty and students, Presidential Studies will model civil discourse at a time in our history when a more substantive understanding of the significant role presidents play in governing is needed.
-All facets of the program will contribute to enhancing a culture of impactful research on campus for faculty and students, as well as outreach to and engagement with the broader Chapman University community.
+The mission of Presidential Studies at Chapman University is to promote a better understanding of both the American presidency as a political institution, and those who have (and will) hold the office as part of a broader dialogue related to civic engagement.
+Through campus events, conferences, and research opportunities for faculty and students, Presidential Studies will model civil discourse at a time in our history when a more substantive understanding of presidents' significant role in governing is needed.
+All facets of the program will enhance a culture of impactful research on campus for faculty and students, as well as outreach to and engagement with the broader Chapman University community.

 Toggle Section